Lucas Bender

 320 York Street, Humanities Quadrangle, Room 111, New Haven, CT 06511

-Much of his work centers on the question of what positive conclusions we can draw from the vast amount we don’t know.
-This theme is at the core of his first book, on the poet Du Fu 杜甫 (712–770), and it is also pertinent to his second major project, on the much-remarked “pluralism” of medieval China.
-Luke is interested in understanding how the medieval Chinese tolerance for obscurity eventually gave way to a more optimistic account of our capacity for knowledge, and whether that more optimistic account may sometimes have been linked to a decreased interest in difference and diversity.
+My current work centers on the positive conclusions we can draw from the vast amount we don’t know.
+This theme is at the core of my first book, on the poet Du Fu 杜甫 (712–770), and it is also pertinent to my second project, on the much-remarked “pluralism” of medieval China.
+I am interested in understanding how the medieval Chinese tolerance for obscurity eventually gave way to a more optimistic account of our capacity for knowledge, and whether that more optimistic account may sometimes have been linked to a decreased interest in difference and diversity.

 Office hours: